DavidVorick/CodeCommit/UserSpecification.md

 To ensure that the private data of code-commit projects is never exfiltrated or exposed, files in the app-data/ folder and agent-config/ folder are never allowed to be directly modified by an LLM, and they are never included in the context that is provided to an LLM.
-The one exception is agent-config/query.txt, which is allowed to be part of the context.